hanami/guides/content/v2.0/actions/control-flow.md

 ## Callbacks

 If we want to execute some logic before and/or after `#handle` is executed, we can use a callback.
-Callbacks are useful to declutter code for common tasks like checking if a user is signed in, set a record, handle 404 responses or tidy up the response.
+Callbacks are useful to declutter code for common tasks like checking if a user is signed in, handling 404 responses or tidying up the response.

 The corresponding DSL methods are `before` and `after`.
 These methods each accept a symbol that is the name of the method that we want to call, or an anonymous proc.